 The VAIS-accredited schools in the Richmond region are Benedictine, Collegiate, Millwood, St. Catherine's, St. Christopher's, Saint Gertrude, Steward, and Trinity.
-In addition, the region offers non-VAIS high schools (e.g., Blessed Sacrament Huguenot, Veritas) as well as many VAIS-accredited boarding schools (e.g., Christchurch, St. Anne's-Belfield, St. Margaret's, Woodberry Forest).
+In addition, the region offers non-VAIS high schools (e.g., Blessed Sacrament Huguenot, Veritas) as well as many VAIS-accredited boarding schools (e.g., Episcopal High School, Virginia Episcopal,, St. Margaret's, Woodberry Forest).
 For a complete listing of boarding schools in Virginia visit vais.org.
+For boarding schools outside of Virginia visit boardingschools.com/find-a-school.

 - 1. Research schools to determine potential fit with your criteria.
 School websites are helpful as are admissions open houses, which are generally held in October and November.
 Most admissions webpages will allow you to inquire and request additional information prior to completing an application.
 Many independent schools request that you register for their open house.
 Please check the website of the school you are interested in to get details about open house registration and any time changes. - 2.
 Submit an application to the school(s) in which your child has an interest as soon as possible.
 Application materials are often a mix of online forms and paperwork.
 Be sure to check this for each school.
 Also, inform Mrs. Godwin each time you apply to a school.
 If you intend to apply for financial aid you should begin this process as well.
 Read more about financial aid later in the packet. - 3.
 Seek out teacher recommendations.
 Remember to provide the teacher(s) a list of co-curricular activities, awards, and community service activities.
 Do this by November 1 since teachers will likely have many students requesting recommendations. - Note that many schools require at least two recommendations from teachers.
 Many require the current math and English teacher to fill out the recommendation.
-Some require an additional recommendation from an administrator (Mr. Jones, Mr. Turner or Mrs. Eckmann).
+Some require an additional recommendation from an administrator (Mrs. Stargell and Mr. Gregg).
 Be sure to check the requirements for each school. - Benedictine, Collegiate, Saint Gertrude, St. Catherine's, St. Christopher's, Steward, and Trinity use a common recommendation form.
 When applying to more than one of these schools please leave the name of the school blank on the form.
 Attach a post-it-note with the name of the schools to which you are applying.
 Mrs. Godwin will copy the recommendation for each school. - 4.
 Submit the "Release for Transcripts" request form to Mrs. Godwin.
 This allows St. Michael's to send transcripts and ERB scores.
 Doing this as soon as possible ensures transcripts and recommendations are mailed to the school(s) together and on time.

 5. Schedule testing.
 Most independent schools require applicants to take some form of standardized test.
 Benedictine, Collegiate, St. Catherine's, St. Christopher's, and Steward utilize the Secondary School Admissions Test (SSAT.org).
-Millwood, Saint Gertrude, and Trinity use the Otis-Lennon School Ability Test (tinyurl.com/OtisLennonTest).
+Millwood, Saint Gertrude, Trinity and Maggie Walker use the Otis-Lennon School Ability Test (tinyurl.com/OtisLennonTest).
 In addition, Trinity administers three sections of the Stanford Test to all candidates.